iuliancioata/linkedin-skill-assessments-quizzes/r/r-quiz.md

 - [ ] Each value in the first row is a character value, but the values in the third column include both character and numeric values.
 - [ ] By specifying the final row, 3, and no column specified, StDf[3, ] calls for the complete structure.
 - [x] Columns in a data frame are vectors generally containing a single type of data.
-Rows in a data frame are lists, but they belong to a structure that has mutiple rows: the data frame.
+Rows in a data frame are lists, but they belong to a structure that has multiple rows: the data frame.
 - [ ] Each value in the first column is a character value, but the values in the third row include both character and numeric values.

 - [x] Columns in a data frame are vectors generally containing a single type of data.
 Rows in a data frame are lists, but they belong to a structure that has multiple rows: the data frame.